Parrot023/Pinball-automation/README.md

 ## To do

 - ~~Put pull down resistor on multi sensor board~~
 - Find a solution so that you dont accidentally place sensor incorrectly into multi sensor board
+- Find a solution to the sensors activating each other

 ## Log:

+### May 16th

+- Printed 2 sensor holders

+- Cut out a new piece of tree to hold the multi sensor board on the pinball machine and drilled holds for the multi sensor board.

+- Added Line sensor (Model number: TCRT500) datasheet to repo

+**PROBLEM:**
+- We found the sensor activating each while testing it on pinball we are working on a 3D printed object that blocks the light from one sensor reaching another sensor on the multi sensor board.
+- Tobias found the datasheet for the line sensors.
+  - the sensors are rated for a distance between 0.2 mm - 15 mm.
+  - Their peak distance is 2.5 mm.
+  - Our sensors are 33 mm from the playfield of the pinball machine

 ### May 9th